Month by Month

 Held at the end of May or the beginning of June, the week-long Donia in Nosy Be is Madagascar's most high-profile arts festival.
 It is primarily a music event, although the fringe also involves a carnival and various sporting events.

-The last few inaccessible roads in the east start opening up.
+The last few inaccessible roads start opening up.
 Humpback whales begin arriving along the western and eastern coasts to give birth and mate.
 Tourism season is well on its way.

 Fête de l'Indépendance